nextcloud/documentation/developer_manual/exapp_development/faq/Troubleshooting.rst

 ExApp deployment issues
 -----------------------

-The deployment issues questions are covered in the :ref:`Test Deploy <test_deploy>` section.
+The deployment issues questions are covered in the `Test Deploy <https://nextcloud.github.io/app_api/TestDeploy.html>`_ section.
 Generally speaking, there are three steps to find the proper error message to understand the problem:

 1. Check Nextcloud logs